TRUMPF-IoT/saf/docs/index.md

 ## Overview

 A distributed application built upon the Service Application Framework (SAF) consists at least of two things: A [SAF Host](#saf-host) and a [SAF Plug-in](#saf-plug-in).
-The SAF Host is responsible for loading and initializing the SAF Infrastruture Services and for loading and initializing the SAF Plug-ins.
-It provides the SAF Infrastrutcure Services to the SAF Plug-ins using Microsofts's .NET Core Dependency Injection.
+The SAF Host is responsible for loading and initializing the SAF Infrastructure Services and for loading and initializing the SAF Plug-ins.
+It provides the SAF Infrastructure Services to the SAF Plug-ins using Microsofts's .NET Core Dependency Injection.

 ![SAF Application Overview](./diagrams/saf-overview.svg).